tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 I understood then why he had called him 'the pale man'.
 He wore a sharp black suit and hat, but from what I could see of his hands and head his complexion was a ghastly grayish white.
 I almost wondered if he was wearing powder.

-I saw watched man raised his hand, wagging his finger in her face.
+I saw the man raise his hand, wagging his finger in her face.
 Instantly her arms and head fell low, dejected.

 I was about to run over, when the man let go of her and disappear into the thick of the crowd.
 When I got to her she was still staring at the ground emotionless.